 If you have a larger house or a house with dense walls and have a few rooms with no Wi-Fi signal the best option is to run a Cat6 cable from the router to suitable location where you can have a Wi-Fi repeater.
 This duplicates your Wi-Fi and can be setup with the same name and password you use for the router.
 So you don’t have to keep signing in to the different Wi-Fi signals.

 Some problems are more in-depth and require more time spent looking at other Wi-Fi signals from other routers in your street.
 Normally you rename the output bands of the router and select a clearer channel to use.
 This means you can manually change what signal you use depending on local router congestion.

 Slow internet and drop out

 Your internet provider will give you a minimum guaranteed speed.
 This is with the router at the main BT socket and wired to the router.
 If you plug in a router on a secondary socket, anything before it can cause a problem.
 You need to have filters plugged in where ever you have a phone, fax, or the router plugged in.
 If you are having problems with speed or dropping out the first thing to test is the router at the BT first socket with no secondary sockets connected.
-I would do a speed test at this point hard wired.
-If there is a major difference then I would test the Wi-Fi speed.
+We would do a speed test at this point (hard wired).
+If there is a major difference then we would test the Wi-Fi speed.
 If the two tests are close enough then the secondary wiring looks like the problem.
 If the speed is still slow and no change then it is more likely the supply to the house is at fault.